 Sine Waves (Variations on OneSecond), 2024, 35mm, 1125 frames

-Untitled (Neural Networks) is a series of experimental large format photograms and abstract 35mm films (started in 2018) that trace, explore and investigate the structural conditions of what constitutes a photographic image and its use in today’s networked image regimes.
-I consider the intersection of the fields of artificial intelligence and neuroscience as profoundly pertinent to the understanding of how technical images operate today.
+Untitled (Neural Networks) is a series of experimental large-format photograms and abstract 35mm films (started in 2018) that trace, explore, and investigate the structural conditions of what constitutes a a photograph (and its use) in today’s networked image regimes.
+I consider the intersection of artificial intelligence and neuroscience as profoundly pertinent to the understanding of how (technical) images operate today.

 Untitled (Neural Networks, nn_oxb), 2020

 The 1,440-frame-long film has been made with a score generated by an artificial neural network and coded in Python.
-The film explores the idea of an externalization of the cognitive instance that occurs through the advent of artificial intelligence, and the recursive principles it relies on: through the flicker, the work resonates and interferes with the very system that initially has constituted the model for its own structure: the Nervous System.
+The film explores the idea of an externalization of cognition which occurs through the advent of artificial intelligence, and the recursive principles it relies on.
+Through the flicker, the work resonates and interferes with the very system that initially constituted the model for its own structure, the nervous system.

 Untitled (Neural Network, nn_oxb), 2020